MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nc-iddcx-pfn_iddcxadapterdisplayconfigupdate.md

 ## -description

-**PFN_IDDCXADAPTERDISPLAYCONFIGUPDATE** is a pointer to a system-implemented function that updates the display configuration for the remote session.
+**PFN_IDDCXADAPTERDISPLAYCONFIGUPDATE** is a pointer to an OS callback function that updates the display configuration for the remote session.

 ## -parameters